 Media Hall of Fame

 Local news organizations play a critical role in creating community.
-Writers, reporters, editors, broadcasters, photographers and videographers chronicle our collective experiences, shine a spotlight on unsung heroes, keep watch over government officials, expose wrongdoing and delight us with stories about everyday life.
-They educate, engage and entertain us, and help us make sense of the world around us.
-Their work requires long hours, a deep spirit of curiosity and empathy, and a commitment to pursue the facts, wherever they may lead.
+Writers, reporters, editors, broadcasters, photographers, and videographers chronicle our collective experiences, shine a spotlight on unsung heroes, keep watch over government officials, expose wrongdoing and delight us with stories about everyday life.
+They educate, engage, entertain us, and help us make sense of the world around us.

-In an effort to recognize the passionate commitment of local media professionals, The Coachella Valley Journalism Foundation is creating the Coachella Valley Media Hall of Fame.
+To recognize the commitment of local media professionals, CVJF has created the Coachella Valley Media Hall of Fame.

 Each year, three to five individuals will be inducted into the Hall of Fame to recognize their commitment to the profession and the impact of their work on the community.
 Journalists and other media leaders and professionals, including those working in public relations, marketing communications and related fields, will be considered for induction.